Kanchipuram: Hinduism

-Tiru Parameswara Vinnagaram The central shrine has a three-tier shrine, one over the other, with Vishnu depicted in each of them.
+The Tiru Parameswara Vinnagaram has a three-tier shrine, one over the other, with Vishnu depicted in each of them.
 The corridor around the sanctum has a series of sculptures depicting the Pallava rule and conquest.
 It is the oldest Vishnu temple in the city and was built by the Pallava king Paramesvaravarman II (728–731).

 Ashtabujakaram, Tiruththanka, Tiruvelukkai, Ulagalantha Perumal Temple, Tiru pavla vannam, Pandava Thoothar Perumal Temple are among the Divya Desams, the 108 famous temples of Vishnu in the city.
 There are five other Divya Desams, three inside the Ulagalantha Perumal temple, one each in Kamakshi Amman Temple and Ekambareswarar Temple respectively.

-Ekambareswarar Temple in northern Kanchipuram, dedicated to Shiva, is the largest temple in the city.
+The Ekambareswarar Temple in northern Kanchipuram, dedicated to Shiva, is the largest temple in the city.
 Its gateway tower, or gopuram, is 59 m tall, making it one of the tallest temple towers in India.
-The temple is one of five called Pancha Bhoota Stalams, which represent the manifestation of the five prime elements of nature; namely land, water, air, sky, and fire.
-There is also a 108 holy site of Maha Vishnu temple inside the Ekambaranathar temple called Chandrachuda Perumal or Nilathingal Thundam Perumal temple.
-Ekambareswarar temple represents earth.
+The temple is one of five called Pancha Bhuta Sthalams, which represent the manifestation of the five prime elements of nature; namely land, water, air, sky, and fire.
+There is also a Divya Desam inside the Ekambaranathar temple called the Chandrachuda Perumal or Nilathingal Thundam Perumal temple.
+The Ekambareswarar temple represents the earth.

-Kailasanathar Temple, dedicated to Shiva and built by the Pallavas, is the oldest Hindu temple in existence and is declared an archaeological monument by the Archaeological Survey of India.
+The Kailasanathar Temple, dedicated to Shiva and built by the Pallavas, is the oldest Hindu temple in existence and is declared an archaeological monument by the Archaeological Survey of India.
 It has a series of cells with sculptures inside.

-In the Kamakshi Amman Temple, goddess Parvati is depicted in the form of a yantra, Chakra or peetam (basement).
+In the Kamakshi Amman Temple, goddess Parvati is depicted in the form of a yantra, chakra or peetam (basement).
 In this temple, the yantra is placed in front of the deity.
-Adi Sankara is closely associated with this temple and is believed to have established the Kanchi Matha after this temple.
+Adi Shankara is closely associated with this temple and is believed to have established the Kanchi Matha after this temple.

-Muktheeswarar Temple, built by Nandivarman Pallava II (720–796) and Iravatanesvara Temple built by Narasimhavarman Pallava II (720–728) are the other Shiva temples from the Pallava period.
-Kachi Metrali – Karchapeswarar Temple, Onakanthan Tali, Kachi Anekatangapadam, Kuranganilmuttam, and Karaithirunathar Temple in Tirukalimedu are the Shiva temples in the city revered in Tevaram, the Tamil Saiva canonical work of the 7th–8th centuries.
+The Muktheeswarar Temple, built by Nandivarman Pallava II (720–796) and Iravatanesvara Temple built by Narasimhavarman Pallava II (720–728) are the other Shiva temples from the Pallava period.
+Kachi Metrali – Karchapeswarar Temple, Onakanthan Tali, Kachi Anekatangapadam, Kuranganilmuttam, and Karaithirunathar Temple in Tirukalimedu are the Shiva temples in the city revered in Tevaram, the Tamil Shaiva canonical work of the 7th–8th centuries.